 - Home health care services paid by Medicare or other insurances may pay for initial professional therapy costs, but not for very long if a person with dementia has no qualifying medical need.

-- Private home health agencies offer home health aide services, but none offer the level of training for caregivers from an occupational therapy perspective.
+- Private home health agencies offer home health aide services, but none offer the level of training and education for caregivers from a skilled occupational therapy perspective.

-- As an occupational therapist, I possess the knowledge and skill level to train caregivers to provide confident care for their loved one with dementia.
+- As an experienced occupational therapist working with caregivers and their loved ones, I have taught countless numbers of caregivers to successfully provide confident care for their loved one with dementia.

 Mary Lou Donovan, PhD, OTR/L